(Tap footnote number to read it; tap up arrow (↑) to scroll back up to verse. Old Testament quotations/allusions are underlined.)

 - But our presentable parts have no need of that.
-But God orchestrated(130)“orchestrated” The Greek word used here means to mix disparate elements together to produce a unified and harmonious whole. the body, giving far greater honor to the parts which fall short,
+But God orchestrated(95)“orchestrated” The Greek word used here means to mix disparate elements together to produce a unified and harmonious whole. the body, having given far greater honor to the parts which fall short,

 - so there might not be division in the body, but the parts might have the same concern for one another.

 - And if one part suffers, all the parts suffer with it.
 And if one part is honored, all the parts rejoice with it.

 - Now, you are the body of the Anointed and each part receives a share.

 - And to those in the church, God indeed appointed apostles initially,(96)“initially” is more literally “first”, but not in the sense of importance or authority.
 Some take “first” to mean that apostles have greater authority because they are first on this list, and then ascribe a descending hierarchy based on a gift’s position on this list.
 That is manifestly not Paul’s intent here.
 The word used for “first” here is “πρῶτον” (proton) which carries the connotation of time, not authority.
 By contrast, the Greek word “ἀρχή” (arché) does mean first in the sense of time and/or authority, and is sometimes translated “ruler”. prophets second, teachers third, afterwards miracles, after that gifts of healing, helps, administration,(97)“administration” This Greek word properly refers to the pilot (though not the captain) of a sailing ship, who guides the ship under the captain’s direction.
 This has the idea of directing day-to-day affairs to keep the ship on course; hence “administration”. and tongues of various nations.(98)“nations” see note on verse 10